rajkishor09/python-learning-for-certification/readme.md

     * `isspace()` – does the string consists only of white spaces?
     * `isupper()` – does the string consists only of upper-case letters?
     * `startswith()` – does the string begin with a given substring?

+* The is operator checks whether two variables refer to the same object.